• Skip to primary navigation

 Canned Zucchini Spread (Ikra) Recipe

-Canning Zucchini Spread
+Canning Zucchini Spread in a high-pressure canner

-Zucchini Spread (Ikra) can be made fresh and enjoyed, but it also is a great recipe to preserve for the winter.
+Zucchini Spread (Ikra) can be made fresh and enjoyed, but it is also a great recipe to preserve for the winter.

 So now I would recommend the Canned Zucchini Spread (Ikra) recipe to everyone.

 If you are used to traditional canning methods and you think it is safe without pressure canning, do so at your own risk.
+It needs to be cooked for about an hour prior to canning.
+Or if you don’t pressure can and aren’t comfortable with the traditional method, Ikra can also be frozen in portions.
+Note that only white mound jars are suitable for freezing.

-4.0 from 1 reviews
+4.0 from 2 reviews

 Canned Zucchini Spread (Ikra) Recipe